-The IX-brick supports the system boot functions and has one or two low-profile SCSI disk drives.
-See "Installing or Replacing a Disk Drive in the IX-brick" on page 183 for detailed instructions on installing or removing disk drives.
+The IX-brick supports the system boot functions and contains one or two low-profile disk drives.
+See "Installing or Replacing a Disk Drive in the IX-brick" on page 134 for detailed instructions on installing or removing disk drives.

-The TP900 is a SCSI-based disk storage module that provides JBOD (just a bunch of disks) mass storage and that has 8 disk drives in each storage module.
-See "Replacing a TP900 Drive Carrier Module" on page 187 for detailed instructions on installing or removing disk drives.
+The TP900 is a SCSI-based disk storage module that provides JBOD (just a bunch of disks) mass storage and that has up to 8 disk drives in each storage module.
+See "Replacing a TP900 Drive Carrier Module" on page 139 for detailed instructions on installing or removing disk drives.

-The D-brick2 is a Fibre Channel-based disk storage enclosure that provides JBOD mass storage and that has 16 disk drives in each storage enclosure.
-See "Installing or Replacing a D-brick2 Drive Carrier Module" on page 191 for detailed instructions on installing or removing disk drives.
+The D-brick2 is a Fibre Channel-based disk storage enclosure that provides JBOD mass storage and that has up to 16 disk drives in each storage enclosure.
+See "Installing or Replacing a D-brick2 Drive Carrier Module" on page 143 for detailed instructions on installing or removing disk drives.